cameroncooke/xcodemake/README.md

 directly in the scheme for the new target.
 If you encounter errors revert to the default Xcode build system, build then try again.
-If you reorganise the files in the project you should delete the xcodebuild\*.log files in your project root for the derived Makefile to be regenerated.
+If you reorganise the files in the project you should delete the xcodemake\*.log files in your project root for the derived Makefile to be regenerated.

 If you replace `-sdk iphonesimulator` with `-sdk $(PLATFORM_NAME)` you can use this "make" based build system for real devices.
-The complication is that, as you need to select the binary directly from the filesystem rather than from the menu it will not switch automatically and the error message if you forget to do this is not very helpful.
+The complication is that, as you need to select the binary directly from the filesystem rather than from the menu it will not switch automatically and the error messages if you forget to do this are not very helpful.
 You need to select it directly as otherwise it creates an implict dependancy of the Xcode build and it will not be faster.